What is Vat Purnima?

 In the southern states of India like Karnataka and Tamil Nadu, this vrat is called as ‘Karadaiyan Nonbu’.
 This vrat is observed with great joy all over India and is also considered symbolic of the womanhood.

-Vat Purnima Vrat 2020 was on June 05 Friday
+Vat Purnima Vrat 2021 is on June 24 Thursday

 Rituals of Vat Purnima Vrat: